-Answer: The export price varies depending on the cost of raw material, price negotiation with each customer, regardless of the commercial level.
+Answer: The export price varies depending on the price negotiation with each customer, regardless of the commercial level.

 6. Did you provide on-invoice discounts and/or off-invoice rebates to any customer or an associate of the customer in relation to the sale of the goods exported to Australia during the period?
 If yes, provide a description and explain the terms and conditions that must be met by the customer to obtain the discount.